|Program Type||University study program; take classes alongside Korean students.|

 Major Advising Pages

-Korea University offers coursework that has been identified as a strong curricular match for the following UMN degree programs and student populations:
+Korea University offers coursework that has been identified as a strong curricular match for the following UofM degree programs and student populations:

 - Business & Marketing Education